-It may feel daunting to launch your freelance business from scratch.
+It may feel daunting to launch your freelance business from scratch, so here we get right into the setting up process.
 For the uninitiated, there can be numerous hurdles to overcome on the way to having a successful freelancing career.
-As a freelancer myself and in contact with other soloists, I have observed some of these hurdles firsthand.
+As a freelancer myself, I lived some of these hurdles firsthand.
 My working knowledge is summed up in “How to Start a Freelance Business in Australia”.

 What is it?
-Freelancing typically refers to writers, designers, programmers and so on.
+Freelancing typically refers to copywriters, designers, programmers and so on.
 Freelancers are people who offer their services to employers without a long-term commitment to them.
-They often charge by the hour, day or job and are usually one person businesses (who may opt to outsource tasks they don’t specialise in).
+They either charge by the hour, day or job and are usually one-person businesses.
+(They may opt to outsource tasks they don’t specialise in, under one project fee).

 Step 1: Decide on a Name

 Well, the first thing to do is decide on a brand for yourself.
 Whether it’s your name + your service, or a completely new name, you will need a business identity to work under.

 Along with your new name you will naturally need a logo, business cards and a website.
 Remember, you are now a business and so all your marketing materials need to be polished.
 Will the new name be a good fit for a domain name?
 Too long and you run the risk of a terribly long URL.
 Too complex and people will forget it.

 Power of Words suited me because it sums up my area, everything to do with writing.
 As well as that, I got married, moved states and didn’t need to change my business name.

 I registered my business name with ASIC early on in the process and only then got a domain name.
 The earlier you get your domain and website up, the better really.
 But not before you register your name officially.
 It’s also an idea to grab ‘your-own-name.com.au’ domain for a blog, if you like teaching others.